kearfy/pbcms/README.md

           "desc" : "A module made by John Doe"
         }
       ```
-    2. _main.php_
+    2. _main.php_:

         This file must contain the class specified in the _info.json_ file.

         This file will be included into the script, then you can call the
         class to start executing your script.

         If additional installation steps are required such as creating a
         JDB, the make a public function called _setup()_
     3. _Pack your module in a zip file if you want to share it with other developers._